Eden, North Carolina: History

 By the mid-eighteenth century, the territory of present-day Eden was within a 70000 acre estate owned by William Byrd II, a planter of Virginia and North Carolina.
 He originally called his estate "The Land of Eden".

 During the last years of his life, William Byrd II dreamed of bringing large numbers of Swiss Protestants to the "Land of Eden"; he eventually acquired more than 100000 acre in Virginia.
 He envisioned an industrious, self-sufficient colony that would thrive on the abundance of the frontier.
 Byrd's dream was not to be realized.
 After years of negotiations, at least one boatload of Swiss did sail for "The Land of Eden" from Europe, but it was shipwrecked in a December gale off the coast of Virginia.
 None of the few survivors are believed to have reached Eden.
 Byrd died August 26, 1744.
 By that time, the "Land of Eden" began to be surrounded by small farms held by a wave of poor Scotch-Irish immigrants, whom Byrd had compared to the "Goths and Vandals."

 "Eden" was inherited by William Byrd III, who shared none of his father's dreams of colonization.
 Young Byrd married Elizabeth Hill Carter in 1748.
 He sought to dispose of Eden to gain cash to support his grand lifestyle.
 He was finally successful on November 8, 1755, when he sold 26000 acre in North Carolina to Simon and Francis Farley, two merchant brothers from the island of Antigua.
 By this time, yeoman settlement in the area was increasing at a considerable pace.
 The Farley brothers attempted to create plantations on some of the richest acres, but more frequently, settlers squatted on the land and built homesteads.
 In 1762 James Parke Farley, son of Francis Farley, went to Williamsburg to attend the College of William and Mary.
 He married Elizabeth Hill Byrd, daughter of William Byrd III and Elizabeth Hill Carter.

 Many later settlers migrating to the Dan River Area knew little of William Byrd.
 They were familiar with an old Indian village in the area near Town Creek and the Farley holdings.
 This location became the center of settlement, and the 26000 acre came to be called the Sauratown tract.
 In 1775, James Parke Farley and his new bride moved from cosmopolitan Williamsburg, Virginia, to Sauratown.

-Farley claimed that Sauratown was his, created new plantations, and attempted to drive off the squatters.
-He built a home overlooking the Dan River.
-Farley was also a member of the 3rd Provincial Congress that met at Hillsboro.
-In 1776, the family left Sauratown.
-Elizabeth Farley's father's had committed suicide, and she appeared to dislike frontier life.
-Her husband James was killed during the Revolutionary War, leaving her a widow with four daughters to support.
-Development of Sauratown was unguided.